|Date||29 May 2018|

 As it is a course for beginners, no background in UNIX or any programming language is required.

 A laptop with at least 10 Go free on hard disk and 4 Go of RAM.
-As we plan to do exercises from a virtual machine, we will provide further information on due time.
+A software installation will be asked closer to the course dates.

 The registration fees are 60 CHF for academics and 300 CHF for for-profit companies.
 This includes course content material and coffee breaks.